LinChen-Cherry/POIC/README.md

 The ground truth files are in folder `./gt`

 ## Results
-We provide all results of the methods referenced in the paper in folder `./results`.
+We provide all results of the methods referenced in our paper in folder `./results`.